atkostudios/mirra/README.md

 * Unified usage of fields and properties
 * 100% thread safe
 * Designed to work well with generic types
-* Easy iteration of inheritance trees
+* Easy iteration and query of inheritance trees

 # **Usage**